There’s no drink so ripe with history and so rich with flavor quite like Bourbon.

-This much-loved spirit has a distinct flavour profile and a history to match.
-The time, care, dedication and craftsmanship that goes into Bourbon makes it quite unlike anything else you’ll spot in the liquor cupboard.
+This much-loved spirit has a distinct flavor profile and a history to match.
+The time, care, dedication, and craftsmanship that goes into Bourbon makes it quite unlike anything else you’ll spot in the liquor cupboard.
 In 1964, Congress even declared Bourbon “America’s Native Spirit”.

 How Bourbon is made

 Before the process is started, a distiller must first determine the mash bill: the exact makeup of grains from which the whiskey is made.
 To qualify as Bourbon, the grains must feature at least 51% corn.
 Then, a combination of rye, wheat, and malted barley can also be added.

 The grains are coarsely ground and added to water.
 The mixture is then heated, to break down the structure of the grains, which produces fermentable sugars.